An Empirical Study on Challenges for LLM Application Developers: Methodology

-The two annotators continue to process all sampled posts according to this step and construct the taxonomy of challenges faced by OpenAI developers.
+The two annotators continue to process all sampled posts according to this step and construct the taxonomy of challenges faced by LLM developers.
 The grouping process is iterative, with continuous modifications to the taxonomy based on the posts and optimization of the post descriptions to improve taxonomy quality.
 If a post involves multiple categories, it is assigned to all relevant categories.
 When the two annotators have different opinions on category determination, a third arbitrator is asked to coordinate conflicts.
 The third arbitrator has five years of software project development experience and three years of experience in developing large language models.
-After rigorous processing, all participants reach a consensus, and the challenges of all posts are classified, resulting in a preliminary taxonomy of challenges faced by OpenAI developers.
+After rigorous processing, all participants reach a consensus, and the challenges of all posts are classified, resulting in a preliminary taxonomy of challenges faced by LLM developers.

 Finally, we refine the taxonomy of challenges and conduct a reliability analysis.
 Specifically, the two annotators independently label the remaining 30\% of the posts based on the generated preliminary taxonomy.
 They label each post as ``Unrelated" or assign it to the corresponding category.
 If some posts can not be categorized, they are temporarily labeled as ``Pending".
 We use Cohen’s Kappa (\emph{k})~\cite{cohen1960coefficient} to measure the consistency between the two annotators during the independent labeling process.
 The computed $k$ value is 0.812, indicating that the two annotators almost completely agree~\cite{landis1977measurement}.
 This demonstrates the reliability of our open coding procedure.
 In addition, for posts labeled as ``Pending", we introduce the third arbitrator who discusses and analyzes the posts with the two annotators to determine which category these posts ultimately belong to.
 If they can not be categorized into the preliminary taxonomy, new categories are added.
-In this phase, we incorporate nine additional leaf categories into the preliminary taxonomy framework.
+In this phase, we incorporate five additional leaf categories into the preliminary taxonomy framework.
 Finally, our constructed taxonomy covers all posts related to OpenAI development, and all participants agree on the classification.
 Detailed result analysis can be found in Section~\ref{sec:taxonomy}.
+Finally, we also apply this methodology to analyze the challenges of LLM application developers by mining GitHub issues related to more LLMs and the detailed results can be found in Section~\ref{sec:github}.